osenco/laravel-role-permission-policies/README.md

       </picture>
     </a>

-<h1>Associate users with permissions and roles</h1>
+<h1>Associate users with permissions, roles and policies</h1>

 </div>

 ## Documentation, Installation, and Usage Instructions

-See the [documentation](https://osen.be/docs/laravel-permission/) for detailed installation and usage instructions.
+See the [documentation](https://osenco.github.io/laravel-role-permission-policies/) for detailed installation and usage instructions.

 ## What It Does
 This package allows you to manage user permissions and roles in a database.